How Much Does Urgent Care Cost? Is It Worth It? (Apr 2025)

 Whether you have health insurance or not, you may be wondering, “Is urgent care free?”
 Many people believe emergency rooms are free because they must treat patients, with or without insurance.
 But just like emergency care, which isn’t free, urgent care isn’t free, either.

 The average urgent care cost is $100 to $200.
-However, the amount you can pay at an urgent care clinic depends on the treatment you receive, whether you had any additional tests and your location.
-For instance, urgent care in urban centers often is more expensive than in rural communities.
+However, the amount you pay at an urgent care clinic depends on the treatment you receive, whether you had any additional tests, and your location.
+For example, if you require diagnostic procedures like a CT scan, which can cost up to $3,280, your total bill could increase significantly, especially in urban centers where healthcare costs tend to be higher than in rural communities.

 Urgent care prices are about 10 times less than prices you can pay for treatments in an emergency room.
 This means that a trip to an emergency room for an illness or injury that could have been treated in an urgent care center for $200 could cost $2,000.